justanotherlad/Wolfram-Research-Diary/Day8.md

 > Guests went away.
 Trying to implement my project-idea by forming a data structure in Mathematica.

+> Implemented representation of power towers in level-index arithmetic form in python.
+Trying to do that now in Mathematica (1.43am)

 &nbsp;
 > ###### [Next Day](Day9.md)